 An integral part of the culture of our campus is the Great Expectations model that promotes a Culture of Respect and Academic Excellence.
 This program pairs well with the Oakcrest Motto: “Cultivating Character … Elevating Education.”
 Teachers and students strive to practice the 8 Expectations for Living daily and learn to integrate the 36 Life Principles promoted by Great Expectations.
 GE also endorses 17 Teaching practices that promote critical thinking, speaking in complete sentences, display and celebration of student work, mutual respect, relevant connections between the curriculum and real life, enriched vocabulary, interpersonal communication, and other positive elements to advance student achievement through continuous instructional improvement.

-Many parents have visited OIS when their child’s homeroom class was leading our daily student-led assembly, "Call to Excellence" (7:45 am daily).
-Each week a different Life Principle is defined, with the class creating a Showcase on Friday that further highlights the Life Principle of the week in real-life terms and actions.
+Many parents have visited OIS during "Call to Excellence" when their child’s homeroom class was leading this daily student-led assembly.
+Each week a different Life Principle is defined and explored, with the class creating a Showcase on Friday that further highlights the Life Principle of the week in real-life terms and actions.
 We encourage parents to come visit any day, but especially on Fridays when their child’s homeroom class is presenting the Showcase.
-We also incorporate the 8 Expectations for Living into the CTE daily and have asked students to write about which Expectations mean the most to them now and for their future.
+We also incorporate the 8 Expectations for Living into the CTE daily and have asked students to write and speak about which Expectations mean the most to them now and for their future.